JUNE 6, 2022

 What Are the Benefits of the Discovery Phase?

-It’s highly recommended not to skip the discovery phase because without it risks to fail increase.
+It’s highly recommended not to prop the discovery phase because without it risks of failure increase.
 While the advantages are numerous:

 1. You reduce risks